Normal Pressure Hydrocephalus Center

 Providing expert diagnosis

-At the Normal Pressure Hydrocephalus Center at the Northwell Health Neuroscience Institute, we use comprehensive techniques to make sure we make the right diagnosis (and therefore choose the right treatment) including:
+At the Normal Pressure Hydrocephalus Center at the Northwell Health Institute for Neurology and Neurosurgery, we use comprehensive techniques to make sure we make the right diagnosis (and therefore choose the right treatment) including:

 - Detailed patient history and examination